-- review and recommend policies relating to compensation and benefits of our officers and employees; - · review and approve corporate goals and objectives relevant to compensation of our Chief Executive Officer and other senior officers; - · evaluate the performance of our named executive officers in light of established goals and objectives; - · recommend or approve, as applicable, compensation of our officers based on its evaluations; and - administer the issuance of stock options and other awards under our stock plans.
+- · review and recommend policies relating to compensation and benefits of our officers and employees; - establish and administer our non-employee director compensation; - · review and approve corporate goals and objectives relevant to compensation of our Chief Executive Officer and other senior officers; - evaluate the performance of our named executive officers in light of established goals and objectives; - recommend or approve, as applicable, compensation of our officers based on its evaluations; and - administer the issuance of stock options and other awards under our stock plans.

-Our compensation committee met seven times in 2021.
+Our compensation committee met six times in 2022.
 The compensation committee operates under a written charter that was adopted by our board of directors.
 A copy of the Compensation Committee Charter is available on our website at ir.kodiak.com/corporate-governance/governance-overview.
 Pursuant to its charter, the compensation committee may form subcommittees and delegate to such subcommittees any power and authority the compensation committee deems appropriate, excluding any power or authority required by law, regulation or listing standard to be exercised by the compensation committee as a whole.